 30. I Mua – Nahko And Medicine For The People

 One of the translations of “I Mua” from Hawaiian to English is “to move forward”.
-Nahko wrote this song as a tribute to Mauna Kea, the volcano on the Big Island of Hawaii, but is also a celebration of life.
-We think it’s suiting for a travel playlist because of how lucky we are to be able to see the world the way we can nowadays.
+Nahko wrote this song as a tribute to Mauna Kea, the volcano on the Big Island of Hawaii, but it’s also a celebration of life.
+We think it suits our travel playlist because of how lucky we are to be able to see the world the way we can nowadays.